jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/4-todo.md

 ## Important before considering this a publicly usable project
 *(you have been warned, early-adopters)*

+- part 1 (just titles) of search from https://github.com/sveltejs/kit/blob/master/sites/kit.svelte.dev/src/lib/search/search.js
-- use in living-dictionaries and update docs as I go (fix modal issue in Edit Gloss Languages)
+- use in living-dictionaries and update docs as I go
-- incorporate error-boundary
+  - (fix modal issue in Edit Gloss Languages)
+  - don't show Kitbook tip to pass in props if it's a variant for a component without props
 - understand why main.css imported in Layout.svelte gets passed to the iframe as well (don't want `<pre>` elements in the iframe to have negative x margins)
-- don't show Kitbook tip to pass in props if it's a variant for a component without props
 - make sure all docs are up-to-date, even if not fully written
 - merge to main
 - don't show grayed out empty stories for components with details on build